TomCasavant/ohio-sites/README.md

 ---
 1011 Total

+## Add new site
+Manually add a new site by editing the csv, then re-run `csv_to_json.py`, `duplicates.py`, `opml.py`, and both alphabetical python scripts.

+*or* Create a new issue, select 'Submit a new site'.
+Fill out the required fields and the Github action *should* create a PR for your new site automatically.

 ## Python Tools (`tools/`)

 - csv_to_json.py
   - Converts the CSV into a json file (useful to run the website)
 - duplicates.py